Where can I find more information about Coronavirus?

 Reassure your child and encourage them to keep working hard and do what they can to support others, especially those in vulnerable groups.

 We know that some children are feeling anxious about the news and that you will want to reassure them.
-The two links below might support you in this.
+The link below might support you in this.